Finding private sector accommodation

 - Around 5.5 miles from Bristol city centre

 - Regular trains from Keynsham railway station to Bath Spa and Bristol Temple Meads

 - Regular buses to Bath and Bristol

-Trowbridge is the county town of Wiltshire, to the south east of Bath.
+Trowbridge is in the county town of Wiltshire, to the south east of Bath.

 Frome is a small town to the south of Bath, on the eastern edge of the Mendip Hills.